James L. Creegan is an attorney and expert in Workers’ Compensation Law as certified by the Supreme Court of New Jersey.

 Mr. Creegan’s background in the construction industry, working in both commercial and residential construction throughout college and law school, provides him with a unique understanding of the risks and pressures faced by construction workers on jobsites in New Jersey.

-He is currently an officer of the Mercer County Bar Association, serving as Secretary in the 2016 term.
-Mr. Creegan served as a member of the Board of Trustees of the Mercer County Bar Association from 2009-2015, and previously served as the chair of the Workers’ Compensation Committee and the Young Lawyers Committee.
+He is currently the President of the Mercer County Bar Association.
+Mr. Creegan served as a member of the Board of Trustees of the Mercer County Bar Association since 2009, and previously served as the chair of the Workers’ Compensation Committee and the Young Lawyers Committee.

 Mr. Creegan is a frequent contributor to the Personal Injury Law Journal.
 You can read Mr. Creegan’s most recent blog post here.